buttaciemanuel/nemesis/README.md

 # Nemesis
-This is language Nemesis official documentation.
+This is the official documentation for Nemesis programming language.

 ## Index
 1. [Introduction](#introduction)